 Observational Study (GULLIVER)

-Bonifati et al (2023)1 presented the 12- and 28-week interim results of the GULLIVER study, evaluating the effectiveness and safety of TREMFYA in adult patients with genital and/or facial PsO in real-world settings in Italy.
+Bonifati et al (2025)2 and Bonifati et al (2023)3 presented the 12- and 28-week interim results of the prospective GULLIVER study, evaluating the effectiveness and safety of TREMFYA in adult patients with facial and/or genital PsO in real-world settings in Italy.

 Study Design/Methods

-• Select exclusion criteria: contraindication to the use of TREMFYA, as stated in the current summary of product characteristics of the product approved in Italy; received an investigational drug (including investigational vaccines) or used an invasive investigational medical device within 30 days before the start of TREMFYA treatment.5
+• Exclusion criteria: contraindication to TREMFYA; received an investigational drug (including investigational vaccines); or used an invasive investigational medical device within 30 days before the start of TREMFYA treatment.2

-• Effectiveness was evaluated using sPGA score (clear, 0; almost clear, 1; mild, 2; moderate to severe, 4; severe, 5) in the individual components (erythema, scaling, thickness).
+• Effectiveness was evaluated through week 12 using sPGA score (clear, 0; almost clear, 1; mild, 2; moderate, 3; moderate to severe, 4; severe, 5) in the individual components (erythema, scaling, and thickness).2

-• The primary outcomes were the proportion of patients achieving sPGA score 0/1 and ≥2 grade improvement for the genital and facial regions at week 52.5
+• The primary endpoint was the proportion of patients achieving sPGA score 0/1 and ≥2 grade improvement for the facial or genital region at week 52.9

 Results